TimonPeng/sixtyfourgame/README.md

 SFGInstruction::Bid(amount)
 - Creates a BidEntry into the AuctionList (SOL lamports amount, pub key)
 - Can only be done if before auction_end_block_number
-- Use PDA for holding SOL funds
+- Holding SOL funds in treasury

 SFGInstruction::CancelBid()
 - Cancels a BidEntry in the AuctionList (pubkey of signer only)